johnnylousas/Master-Thesis/dummy_data/README.md

 - test_id: unique test identifier
 - time to run: time needed to run the test (everything else being equal, faster tests are better)
 - depends on (be obtained by code coverage tools, but usually *hidden information*): list of files this test depends on

-## Commit list.
-This table contains the information typically obtained from a source control log: a chronological list of all changes and related information.
-- commit_id: unique commit identifier
-- author: name of the author of the change
-- timestamp: modification time and date
-- modified files: list of files modified by the commit
-- broken files (hidden information): list of files with regressions

  NOTE: these attributes are set to be chosen randomly.